Header Image

 Inability to enjoy and self-worth

 It is conceivable that this stress benefit would also be mediated by reduced self-esteem.
 The intrusion (the inner (unconscious) guiding principle) would be “I am not allowed to enjoy”.
 From the point of view of a healthy stress system, this would be completely correct: enjoyment is only permitted again without danger once the acute threat has been overcome.
 Such a self-esteem reaction as a direct consequence of stress would then not be a cognitive conclusion.
 Self-esteem problems are a common symptom of stress overload.
-At the same time, the symptom of rejection sensitivity, which is often regarded as the cognitive consequence of a self-esteem problem, is, in our experience, a directly neurophysiologically mediated ADHD symptom (see Rejection Sensitivity).
+At the same time, the symptom of Rejection Sensitivity, which is often regarded as a cognitive consequence of a self-esteem problem, is, in our experience, a directly neurophysiologically mediated ADHD symptom (see Rejection Sensitivity).

 4.10.
 Stress benefits of high sensitivity